Pate Brisee, a.k.a pie crust is a wonderful pastry dough that has many uses ranging from sweet and savoury pies to buttery quiches.

 Having a solid pie crust recipe is useful for any home cook, (especially around the holidays) and this recipe doesn’t disappoint.
 Although to really nail this recipe, there are a few crucial tips that I’m outlining below.

 If you’ve ever had quiche or apple pie, then you’ve enjoyed pate brisee.
 It’s essentially the french term for what we call pie crust.

 Pate brisee is a pretty universal dough that can be used for both sweet and savoury dishes.
 Unlike pate sucree, or pate sablee, this dough doesn’t contain any sugar.
 Because there’s no added sugar, the end result is a pie crust that’s more buttery and flakey instead of cookie-like.
 This makes pate brisee ideal for items that will be served warm like quiche and pies.

 This recipe for pate brisee is from the awesome people at ChefSteps.

 I’ve changed the recipe slightly to be used with more widely available all-purpose flour.
-This because it’s almost impossible to find bread flour here in the Netherlands.
+This is because it’s almost impossible to find bread flour here in the Netherlands.
 I’ve also developed this recipe to work with a food processor instead of a stand mixer.